One warm afternoon the dolls were doing their homework. Jolena found herself struggling.

 "They are all spelled almost the same," Mariah pointed out.

 "Yes, but they don't sound the same," Jolena sighed.
-"It makes them hard to read.
-How can I spell them if I can't read them?
+"It makes them hard to spell.
+I can read them when I see them, but when I need to write them, I can't remember.
 I could probably figure out what goes with the 'o-u-g-h' for each word during the test, but I want to be able to remember them when I need them for real!"

 "I understand," Mariah said.
 "It's because the English language has changed since the words came about.
 We don't say them the same as dolls did hundreds of years ago, but the spelling often has stayed almost the same."